MicrosoftDocs/windows-insider/wip/at-work-pro/index.md

                     </div>
                     <div class="cardText">
                         <h3>What's New</h3>
-                <p>Find out more about the new features in Windows 10 Insider Program for Business Previews.</p>
+                <p>Find out more about the new enterprise features in Windows 10 Insider Program for Business Previews.</p>
                     </div>
                 </div>
             </div>